Proposed at-sea training and testing activities are similar to those that have been occurring in the Study Area for decades

 Equipment and systems must be tested before use by military personnel during deployment.
 Systems are tested in varying marine environments, such as differing water depths, seafloor types, salinity levels, and other ocean conditions, as well as replicated warfighting environments, to ensure accuracy and safety.

 While simulators provide early skill repetition at the basic operator level and enhance teamwork, there is no substitute for live training and testing in a realistic environment.

 Defense against enemy submarines is a top priority for the Navy.
-To detect and counter hostile submarines, the Navy uses both passive and active sonar.
+To detect potential hostile submarines, the Navy uses both passive and active sonar.
 Torpedoes, in-water mines, and quieter submarines are true threats to global commerce, national security, and the safety of military personnel.
-Active sonar is the most effective method of detecting those threats.
+Active sonar is the most effective method of detecting these threats.

-Sonar proficiency is a complex and perishable skill that requires regular, hands-on training in realistic and diverse conditions, such as those provided in the Study Area.
+Sonar proficiency is complex and requires regular, hands-on training in realistic and diverse conditions.
 Lack of realistic training will jeopardize the lives of military personnel in real-life combat situations.

 Submarines of the previous generation were noisy and could be detected with passive sonar before they came close enough to deploy short-range weapons against a vessel.
 Extremely quiet, difficult-to-detect, diesel-electric submarines can approach close enough to deploy long-range weapons before entering the passive sonar detection range of U.S. vessels.
 Active sonar has a longer detection range that is needed to allow Navy Sailors to detect, identify, and track quieter, modern submarines before they are close enough to attack.